• Skip to primary navigation

 I know that eating more protein and fat may help.
 Most plant-based experts feel that we get enough of these without trying, but perhaps you’d do better with a little more of each… avocado and/or nuts and seeds for fat.
 Are you eating some of these?
 I like to put flaxseed and hemp seeds on my oatmeal.

-Then, include plant sources of protein…legumes, tofu, tempeh, or seitan in most meals, if you can.
+Then, if possible, include plant sources of protein, such as legumes, tofu, tempeh, or seitan, in most meals.

 Do You Exercise?

 Are you exercising?
-That will make you hungrier, as well, and, as already mentioned, maybe you need more calories.
-Also, lack of sleep can make us hungrier so getting enough and regular sleep is good.
+That will also make you hungrier, and, as already mentioned, maybe you need more calories.
+Also, lack of sleep can make us hungrier, so getting enough and regular sleep is good.

-Since we have these cravings for sweets (and salt), it’s best to keep food out of the house that’s tempting.
-And, sometimes, it’s just a habit… having that sweet snack with tea in the afternoon, for example.
-Finding alternatives to eating at these times can help like taking a short walk instead of eating.
+Since we all, to some extent, have cravings for sweets (and salt), it’s best to keep tempting food out of the house.
+Sometimes, it’s just a habit— like having that sweet snack with tea in the afternoon.
+Finding alternative activities to eating at these times can help, such as taking a short walk or drinking a glass of water instead of eating.

 Helpful Articles

-You might enjoy reading my article, “Just Say No, How to Quickly and Easily Stop Eating Junk Food,” which has several tips and strategies for coping with tempting food.
-Or, this article, which goes into the reasons you’re feeling this way, “Why You Can’t Resist Food Temptations and what To Do About It.”
+You might enjoy reading my article “Just Say No, How to Quickly and Easily Stop Eating Junk Food,” which has several tips and strategies for coping with tempting food.
+Or you might enjoy this article, “Why You Can’t Resist Food Temptations and What To Do About It,” which goes into the reasons you’re feeling this way.

 There’s more that might occur to me so I’ll let you know.
 I hope this helps.